ScalabilityIssues/documentation/architectural-characteristics.md

 # Architectural Characteristics
-We analyze the architecture characteristics the system would like to achieve, listed in order of importance:
+Down here are defined the architecture characteristics the system would like to achieve, listed in order of importance:

 ## Reliability
 - Measure: units of failure that can be tolerated by the system per unit of time